B

 Evolution and Origins

-As the beagador is a hybrid dog, it’s not known exactly when this breed was first introduced, but it is possible that it was in the U.S. during the 1990s when designer dogs became popular following the success of crossbreeds with the poodle such as the labradoodle and goldendoodle.
+As the beagador is a hybrid dog, it’s not known exactly when this breed was first introduced, but it is possible that it was in the U.S. during the 1990s, when designer dogs became popular following the success of crossbreeds with the poodle, such as the labradoodle and goldendoodle.

 Both of the beagador’s parents are very popular breeds to use to develop hybrids.
-Some of the labrador retriever’s crossbreeds are the boxador, cavador, corgidor, dalmador, and mastador, while the beagle’s crossbreeds include the boggle, meagle, pomeagle, puggle, and raggle.
+Some of the Labrador retriever’s crossbreeds are the boxador, cavador, corgidor, dalmador, and mastador, while the beagle’s crossbreeds include the boggle, meagle, pomeagle, puggle, and raggle.

-Both parent breeds were also originally working dogs, with the labrador a gun dog and the beagle a scent hound.
+Both parent breeds were also originally working dogs, with the Labrador a gun dog and the beagle a scent hound.

 It’s theorized that the beagle’s ancestors could date back to the 5th century in Greece, where hounds assisted in hunts for foxes, rabbits, and small game.
-Many consider the modern beagle’s descendants to be the Talbot Hounds, which William the Conquerer brought to England in the 11th century.
+Many consider the modern beagle’s descendants to be the Talbot Hounds, which William the Conqueror brought to England in the 11th century.
 By the 16th century, packs of beagles were commonly used on hunts to chase and flush out deer and rabbits.

 Animal, Canine - Animal, Cheerful, Chocolate, Cute

-The Beagador’s parent breed the Labrador was bred to assist fishermen.
+The Beagador’s parent breed, the Labrador, was bred to assist fishermen.

 Size and Weight